Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 			50% increase in degradation max and lower degradation per use -modChainsawTemperedFrame3 =
 			75% increase in degradation max and lower degradation per use

+4. All added into the recipes, progression tables and loot tables.

 TO DO/WISH LIST